andrasq/node-prom-pushgateway/README.md

 The gateway listens on the configured port (default 9091) for http requests.

-### /healthcheck
+### GET /healthcheck

 Returns 200 OK status code and "OK" body, just confirm that the service is up.

-### /push
+### POST /push

-Push prometheus-pushgateway style stats to the gateway to be scrapable by prometheus.
+Push prometheus-pushgateway style stats to the gateway to be scrapable by Prometheus.
 The stats are cached until collected by calling /metrics.

     curl --data-binary @- << EOF http://localhots:9091/push